 Studio in Drawing (College Credit Available) Full Year - 1 Credit Course# 0902 Grades 10 - 12 Prerequisite: Studio in Art or Exploration of Craf ts and recommendation of previous year's instructor Studio in Drawing is a full year elective course for Grades 10-12.
 It is strongly recommended that students enroll in this course in Grade 10.
 Students learn techniques and methods which will improve and refine their drawing skills.
 Drawing from life is stressed, as well as figure drawing.
 Emphasis is placed on accuracy of detail and realism.
 Proficiency and self-expression are encouraged through the following media: pencil, graphite, charcoal, pen and ink, and Conte' crayon.
 Students who plan to major in Art are strongly encouraged to take this course prior to taking other art electives.
 Students (Grades 11-12 only) will have the option of taking this course for 3 college credits through the Suffolk County Community College Beacon Program.
-Studio in Sculpture Half Year - 1/2 Credit Course# 0912 Grades 10 - 12 Prerequisite: Studio in Art or Exploration of Crafts a nd recommendation of previous year's instructor.
+Studio in Sculpture Half Year - 1/2 Credit Course# 0912 Grades 10 - 12 Prerequisite: Studio in Art or Exploration of Crafts a and recommendation of previous year's instructor.
 This course will explore the elements and principals involved in the creation of art that is three dimensional.
 Sketching will be required, and works of art will be discussed.
 The course will focus on the design and creation of form in a variety of media.
-Students will work in plaster, stone, or clay.
-Studio in Painting Full Year - 1 Credit Studio in Painting Course# 0903 Full Year - 1 Credit Grades 11 - 12 8 Grades 11 - 12
+Students will work in plaster, stone, or clay. form in a variety of media.
+Students will work in plaster, : stone, or eray.
+Studio in Painting Full Year - 1 Credit Studio in Painting Full Year - 1 Credit Grades 11 - 12